-- Urine specific gravity to measure the concentration of the urine.
+- Urine specific gravity: A measure of the concentration of the urine.

-- Blood test to check vitamin D levels.
+- Blood tests: To check vitamin D levels.

-- fTLI (feline Trypsin-Like Immunoreactivity) – This test measures the concentrations of trypsin-like proteins in serum.
+- fTLI (feline Trypsin-Like Immunoreactivity): A measure of the concentrations of trypsin-like proteins in serum.
 Elevated levels may be indicative of pancreatitis.
 TAP (trypsin activation peptide) and fPLI (feline pancreatic lipase immunoreactivity) to evaluate for pancreatitis.

 The most important aspect of treating hypocalcemia is addressing the underlying cause as well as stabilising the cat.